-The Annapurna Sanctuary is “high glacial basin lying forty kilometres directly north of Pokhara, Nepal’s second city.”
+The Annapurna Sanctuary trek is in a high glacial basin lying forty kilometres directly north of Pokhara, Nepal’s second city.
 This oval-shaped plateau sits at an altitude of over 4000 meters surrounded by a ring of mountains, the Annapurna range, most of which are over 7000 meters.
 With the only entrance a narrow pass between the peaks of Hiunchuli and Machapuchare, where run-off from glaciers drain into Modi Khola River, the Sanctuary was not penetrated by outsiders until 1956.
 Because of high mountains on all sides, the Annapurna Sanctuary receives only 7 hours of sunlight a day at the height of summer.
 The unique combination of heights and depths in the Annapurna Sanctuary give rise to an extraordinary variety of ecosystems.
 The south-facing slope is “covered in dense tropical jungles of rhododendron and bamboo”, while the north-facing slopes, in the rain shadow, have “a drier colder climate similar to that of the near-by Tibetan Plateau.”

 This beautiful trek mixes easily to moderate trekking on pathways through beautiful local villages full of colour and charm.
 Overall a great short to medium trek in the stunning Annapurna Sanctuary.